lucasktlee/posts/published/spa-overview.md

-<p class="lede">The stock purchase agreement is one of the most important transaction documents in a private equity deal.
+<p class="lede">The acquisition agreement is one of the most important transaction documents in a private equity deal.
 It is long, verbose, and difficult to understand without the benefit of years of deal experience.
-In light of my six years of experience doing deals in Asia and Europe, and in the spirit of Brad Feld’s excellent series of blog posts on term sheets, I’ve decided to write a series of blog posts on the stock purchase agreement.</p>
+In light of my six years of experience doing deals in Asia and Europe, and in the spirit of Brad Feld’s excellent series of blog posts on term sheets, I’ve decided to write a series of blog posts on the acquisition agreement.</p>

-I’ll start this series by providing an overview of the stock purchase agreement (also referred to as a purchase and sale agreement, share purchase agreement, or sale and purchase agreement).
-This post will cover the purpose of the stock purchase agreement, often abbreviated as <abbr>SPA</abbr>, and the key sections within the <abbr>SPA</abbr>.
+I’ll start this series by providing an overview of the acquisition agreement (also referred to as a purchase and sale agreement, share purchase agreement, or sale and purchase agreement).
+This post will cover the purpose of the acquisition agreement, often abbreviated as <abbr>SPA</abbr>, and the key sections within the <abbr>SPA</abbr>.
 I will not explore any section in detail in this post; rather, I want to show how all the pieces fit together before delving into any section.
-Before I begin, I should emphasize that is is by no means meant to be a definitive guide to private equity stock purchase agreements; that would be pure arrogance.
+Before I begin, I should emphasize that is is by no means meant to be a definitive guide to private equity acquisition agreements; that would be pure arrogance.
 It is merely a starting point.

 ## The Purpose of the <abbr>SPA</abbr>